On the Positivity of Kirillov's Character Formula: Conclusion

 \section{Conclusion}

 By a direct proof, we have shown that Kirillov's character defines a positive trace on the convolution algebra of smooth, compactly supported functions on a connected, simply connected nilpotent Lie group $G$.
-Then using this and the GNS construction we have produced certain unitary representations of $G\times G$.
-We have also shown how the same methods apply to coadjoint orbits of other Lie groups, including $\SL(2, \mathbb{R})$, under a few additional conditions that are automatically satisfied in the nilpotent case.
-One hypothesis is the geometric condition required by Lemma~\ref{L:Orbit Diffeomorphism} (which is indeed a statement about Lagrangian fibrations); the other is the existence of real polarizations satisfying Equation~\eqref{E:Relation between j functions-hyperbolic}.
+Then using this and the GNS construction we have produced a unitary representation of $G\times G$ and have established a $G\times G$-equivariant isometric isomorphism between our representation and the Hilbert--Schmidt operators on the underlying representation of $G$.
+We have proved the positivity of Kirillov's character more generally for coadjoint orbits of unimodular Lie groups under a few additional conditions that are automatically satisfied in the nilpotent case.
+One hypothesis is the geometric condition required by Lemma~\ref{L:Orbit Diffeomorphism} (which is indeed a statement about Lagrangian fibrations); the other is the existence of real polarizations satisfying Equation~\eqref{E:Relation between j-functions-hyperbolic}.